heimrichhannot/contao-encore-bundle/docs/developers.md

 ## Add entries from your code (frontend module, content element,...)

-Since version 1.3 it is possible to add encore entries from your code.
-So for example the slider assets are automatically included, if the slider module is added to the page.

 The most simple method is to use the `PageAssetsTrait` of [Contao Encore Contracts](https://github.com/heimrichhannot/contao-encore-contracts).
 Use this trait in your class in combination with `ServiceSubscriberInterface` and make sure your class is registered as service with autoconfigure activated.
 Now you have a new method `addPageEntrypoint()` available.